Articles on: Staging

 Protect Site

-Protect your WordPress site by setting a username and password for better security.
+InstaWP allows you to protect your WordPress site by setting a username and password for better security.
+Select Protect Site from Tools options and set any username and password and Save.

 Site Usage